rickellis/AURIC/README.md

 <img src="https://i.imgur.com/klpv9KP.png" />

-AURIC is mostly just __[vam](https://github.com/calebabutler/vam)__ with a pretty interface, better version comparison handling, package installation, search keyword coloring, JSON parsing using either jq or jshon, and a few additional features.
+AURIC is a fork of __[vam](https://github.com/calebabutler/vam)__ with a pretty interface, SRCINFO version comparison for better reliability, package installation (with PKGBUILD auditing), search keyword coloring, JSON parsing using either jq or jshon, and a few additional features.

 The name AURIC is a play on two words: AUR and Rick.
 It's also the name of the main antagonist in the James Bond film Goldfinger.